jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_resolvedissues.md

 Corrected a problem when using Spotlight Today.
 Spotlight Today now correctly retains customer set column organization when returning to Spotlight Today from viewing other Spotlight pages. | SOSSE-6751
 Corrected a problem on the Spotlight Overview page where clicking on a red Status component shows no information. | SOSSE-6743
 Corrected a problem where the color of the connection and connection status did not match, particularly following a change in enable / disable monitoring. | SOSSE-6663
-Corrected a problem creating a Playback Database and Spotlight Statisitcs Repository on a SQL Server hosted on Linux. | SOSSE-6625
+Corrected a problem creating a Playback Database and Spotlight Statistics Repository on a SQL Server hosted on Linux. | SOSSE-6625
 Corrected a performance problem on the SQL Server \| Workload Analysis drilldown expanding nodes of the tree. | SOSSE-6617 Corrected a problem where on the SQL Server \| Workload Analysis drilldown, select a custom date range - Error retrieving data: A task was canceled. | SOSSE-6451
 Corrected a problem where the Spotlight Client installed on Windows 10 crashed while checking alarm details. | SOSSE-6499